 - Do I need an attorney to perform a trademark search? — No, an attorney is not required, but legal representation is RECOMMENDED.
 This is especially true for those who have little or no experience.

 - What is the difference between a strong and weak mark? — A strong trademark will be something that is suggestive or arbitrary, describing your goods or services in a unique manner.
 In comparison, if your trademark will be easy to replicate, this is likely a weak choice.
 Once again, this is why legal aid is recommended in terms of your current and future rights.

 If you need help with a company name trademark search, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.